-Online users and customers scan a web page in seconds and according to latest research, most users will hang around for less then 59 seconds if they can find what they are looking for.
+According to latest research, most online users will hang around a web page for less then 59 seconds if they cant find what they are looking for.

 If you are offering one product, this is quite easy.
 If you have an entire catalogue of products that you offer online, this takes some work.
 You begin with branding.
 Something about the way your product images look should tie in with the rest of your online presence.
 It may be a colour scheme, setting, logo or anything else.
 As your customers are navigating your website, no image should seem like it belongs on another website.
 This applies to manufacturer supplied images of products, can you improve them, brand them, make them stand out from the crowd.